top of page

 Community Connection

-Gateway’s Wellness Program is dedicated to creating opportunities and experiences that break down the stigma of addiction and bridge the gap to community connections.
+Gateway’s Wellness Program is dedicated to creating opportunities and experiences that break down the stigma of addiction and mental health and bridge the gap to community connections.

 R.A.W.
 Luncheons